Django Integration of the Riot Games Developer API Wrapper 'cassiopeia'

 cassiopeia.dtoneeds some 20ms more than

-cassiopeia.coretakes a lot more memory (at least 5 times more if you use compressors on your Django's cache) compared to
+cassiopeia.coretakes a lot more memory (at least 5 times more if you use compressors on your Django's cache).

 - For Django Cassiopeia: Feel free to send pull requests or to contact us via this github or our general discord.
 More information can be found in our documentation.